small-tech/site.js/README.md

 socket.send('Hello!')
 ```

-For a slightly more sophisticated example that doesn’t broadcast a client’s own messages to itself and has selective broadcast (so you can create “rooms”), see the [Basic Chat example](examples/wss-basic-chat):
+For a slightly more sophisticated example that doesn’t broadcast a client’s own messages to itself and selectively broadcasts to only the clients in the same “rooms”, see the [Basic Chat example](examples/wss-basic-chat).
+Here’s the code for the server component of that example:

 ```js
 module.exports = function (client, request) {